Team-7-UOM/DocumentationForLeoRover/README.md

 Design Files for the rover

 [Task 13: SLAM and Autonomous Exploration](https://github.com/Team-7-UOM/LEO-SLAM)

-Please click on the following link and follow the instructions mentioned in this repository to simulate autonomous navigation on the Leo Rover
+Please click on the following link: https://github.com/Team-7-UOM/LEO-SLAM and follow the instructions mentioned in this repository to simulate autonomous navigation on the Leo Rover